jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 !["August Smart Lock installed on my door"](https://farm9.staticflickr.com/8589/16117439229_10a1a59cfc_c.jpg)

-Finally, enable the lock on by removing the faceplate (turn it counterclockwise with your palm) and removing the plastic tabs from the batteries; then put the faceplate back on.
+Finally, turn the lock on by removing the faceplate (turn it counterclockwise with your palm) and removing the plastic tabs from the batteries; then put the faceplate back on.

 Setting up and connecting August Smart Lock to your device is simple as well.
 Download and open the August app for <a href="https://itunes.apple.com/us/app/august-smart-lock/id648730592?mt=8" target="_blank">iOS</a> or <a href="https://play.google.com/store/apps/details?id=com.august.app&hl=en" target="_blank">Android</a> (<a href="http://august.com/phones" target="_blank">list of compatible phones</a>).
 It’s evident that the user interface and experience was well thought out.